Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             fragmented (or conventional) libraries.
       --tex_notex {1,2}, -te {1,2}
-                            The value is for TEX+/- libraries to decide the transcript should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
+                            The value is for TEX+/- libraries to decide the transcript should be detected in both (TEX+ and TEX-, assigned by 2) or can be detected in only one library (TEX+ or TEX-, assigned by 1).
 Please assign 1 or 2.
                             Default is 1.

 - **Additional arguments**